influxdata/docs-v2/content/influxdb/cloud-iox/sql/explore-data/where.md

 weight: 230
 ---

-Use the `WHERE` clause to filter data based on
+Use the `WHERE` clause to filter data based on selected columns containing
 - fields
 - tags
 - timestamps